bertoxious/Spring/README.md

 We can achieve `Inversion of Control` through various mechanisms such as: `Strategy design pattern`, `Service Locator pattern`, `Factory pattern`, and `Dependency Injection (DI)`.

 ## BeanFactory vs Application Context
+`BeanFactory` loads beans on-demand, while `ApplicationContext` loads all beans at startup.
+Thus, `BeanFactory` is lightweight as compared to `ApplicationContext`.
+Let's understand it with an example.
 Properties | Bean Factory | Application Context
 --- | -------- | --------
 Annotation Support | No | Yes